netdata/netdata/README.md

 All the above, are packaged together in a very flexible, extremely modular, distributed application.

-This is how netdata compares to other monitoring solutions:
+This is how Netdata compares to other monitoring solutions:

-netdata|others (open-source and commercial) :---:|:---:
+Netdata|others (open-source and commercial) :---:|:---:
 **High resolution metrics** (1s granularity)|Low resolution metrics (10s granularity at best) Monitors everything, **thousands of metrics per node**|Monitor just a few metrics